-Brexit: What happens next?
+Brexit: what happens next?

 If a longer extension was sought, that would mean taking part in the elections, something likely to fuel Eurosceptic anger – and potentially see Nigel Farage standing for the new Brexit Party.

-Mr Juncker was clear during his meeting with Mrs May in Strasbourg that there was no more room for movement.
+Mr Juncker was clear during his meeting with the Prime Minister in Strasbourg that there was no more room for movement.

 “In politics, sometimes you get a second chance.
 It is what we do with this second chance that counts.
 Because there will be no third chance,” he said.